portlandcodeschool/primer/syllabus.md

 We're not saying that professionals should demand a particular tool set.
 Your instructor is comfortable on any of these platforms and easily moves from one to another as the client requires it.
 It's just makes for a more cohesive classroom experience and simpler class materials to simplify and focus on one.

 ### Other Tools
-You are required to learn and use **Sublime Text**. (http://www.sublimetext.com) The "stable" version is V2, but Al has been using V3 for a long time and it's fine. (http://www.sublimetext.com/3)  Sublime Text is not free.
+You are required to learn and use a code editor.
+There are two to choose from.
+First, **Atom** is free and very capable. (https://atom.io).
+It has been developed in the last year as a clone of Sublime Text 3.
+Speaking of which, **Sublime Text**.  (http://www.sublimetext.com/3) is not free but has a very large community and many extensions.
 You can try it for free and that will get you through this class, but you should consider buying a copy when you get a job.

 **Git** is a distributed version control system.
 It is complicated, arcane, and difficult to learn.
 Yet, it is one of the most commonly used and essential to any freelancer.
 We will start using git in the first week and emphasize its use throughout.
 You will be required to be able to use git from the command line, but we will also explore graphical user interfaces to make your use of git more transparent and powerful.

 The **Chrome Developer Tools** are a wonderful suite of browser-based tools that allow you to *see* what you are coding.
 There are tools like these for every major browser, but we focus on Chrome.
 These are built in to the browser.

 There will be more tools introduced as the class goes on, but these are good places to start.